The Pint X Project

 First things first, I added concavity to the front and back footpads.
 I prefer concave footpads on all my boards – it feels right under my feet after all the years of skateboarding.
 After installing a TFL Kush Lo back footpad and 3D Printed Fakebones on the front, I had a board that at was starting to feel right under my feet.
 One of the major benefits of the Pint models is the short stance you have over the wheel, which gives you a significant edge on maneuverability and a very comfortable riding position.
 It's because of this short stance that I will keep comparing the Pint X to a street skateboard setup, as it feels similar enough to activate that region of my brain when riding it.

-Pint X with Fakebones installed Pint X with Fakebones installed on the front footpad.
+Pint X with Fakebones installed on the front footpad.
 At this point I also had furniture pads on the sensor to help me consistently activate the sensor, but I eventually removed the extra layer of plastic on the sensor when I replaced the grip tape which solved that issue entirely.
 Also, the furniture pads reduced my grip to the board, which was annoying.

 Lift Assist

 At this point, I started riding the board pretty aggressively as I became more comfortable on it.
 I was frustrated with the performance of the board during curb nudges (a method of climbing a curb while staying on the board), so I ordered some Mini Flight Fins to solve the problem.
 "Hey, wouldn't it be cool if I could jump with these?", I thought.
-It turns out, the board is still really heavy at over 28 pounds, so just straight-up jumping with the board remains a pipe dream, at least until I stop skipping leg day at the gym.
+It turns out, the board is still heavy at about 28 lbs, so just straight-up jumping with the board remains a pipe dream, at least until I stop skipping leg day at the gym.
 The rear fin did help with my curb nudge issue, allowing me to kind of force the board up onto a high curb even at low speeds.

 Since one of my criteria for this setup was to have a fender, I decided to mount the Flight Fins directly to the stock fender.
-I couldn't find any examples of this being done, so I can verify that it can, in fact, be done.
+I couldn't find any examples of this being done, so I just went for it – and I can verify that it can, in fact, be done.
 I simply drilled holes in the fender after measuring, and then attached the Flight Fins with the included hardware.
 I used some hot glue on the locknut on the inside of the fender just to ensure that nothing was going to shift around or fall off while riding.
 This probably shouldn't be done, because the stance you need to take to get both fins with your feet is so narrow it feels borderline unsafe, but it is technically possible and probably more comfortable for smaller riders.

 Tire Swap